leoLuchi/safe-marl-ppam/README.md

 ### Requirements

-Each experiment has its own `requirements.txt`, which can be found in the corresponding folder.

-All experiments can be run with Python 3.11.4.
-We highly suggest to setup different virtual environments, one per experiment.
+The requirements are in `requirements.txt` file.
+Moreover, we need to install cocktail-party gym custom environment.

-To create a virtual environment and install the requirements:
+To create a virtual environment and install the requirements and cocktail-party environment:

 	python -m venv path/to/venv
 	source path/to/venv/bin/activate